 Each participating institution receives a free interactive report containing the PACTA results for their submitted portfolios.

-Swiss and Liechtenstein participants can now access their results through the Transition Monitor Platform.
-Austria’s individual results are scheduled to be made available in March 2021.
+Swiss, Liechtenstein, and Austrian participants can now access their results through the Transition Monitor Platform.

 Briefing for investors: